puzzle/jenkins-techlab/labs/05_string_interpolation_quoting_escaping.md

 ${company}
 ```

-which is in this case not wat we wanted
+which is in this case not what we wanted

 It gets more complicated once you want to pass for example a double quote ``"`` to the shell command, then the
-inner quoets must be escaped
+inner quotes must be escaped

 ```groovy
 def company = 'puzzle'